Course Catalog

 New Student & Family Programs (NSFP) is dedicated to welcoming all new students and their families into the GU community through programs such as New Student Orientation, Parent & Family Orientation, and Fall Family Weekend.
 We support student learning and growth through programs that support transition and engage both students and families as active partners in student success at Gonzaga University.

-NSFP develops and facilitates year-long transitional programs for students such as the How to Zag series and Zaglink through which new students are provided a holistic introduction to the university, connections to students with faculty, staff, and current students and support to their development and success during their first year.
+NSFP develops and facilitates belonging and transitional programs for students beginning with New Student Orientation in the summer, followed by Welcome Weekend in August and ongoing programming through our How to Zag series in the Fall.
+These programs provide new students a holistic introduction to the university, connections to students with faculty, staff, and current students and support to their development and success during their first year.

 NSFP serves as a hub for information, programs and services that inform and educate families about valuable resources, critical issues, and topics relevant to student success.
 We design and sponsor programs that promote family involvement in the life of the university and create opportunities for participation in their student's experience.